-Sunglasses is one of the ultimate summer accessories, it can change a whole look, and save your day if you had one or two many Aperól Spritz at Yesterday’s grill party.
+Sustainable sunglasses is one of the ultimate summer accessories.
+It can change a whole look, and save your day if you had one or two many Aperól Spritz at Yesterday’s grill party.

 So why not choose a more sustainable option?
 Because there is a way you can “look good for the planet” and not choosing the polluting way.
 Who says style and sustainability can’t go hand-in-hand?
 That person would indeed be wrong though.